-SA GB 1.4 Your obligations when certified
+1.4 Your obligations when certified What is this chapter about?
 This chapter explains your responsibilities and obligations when certified to these organic standards.

-SA GB 1.4.1 Description of your activities

-- 1. Before starting your organic enterprise, you must describe what practical measures you will take to ensure you will comply with these organic standards.
-If you make any changes to your activity you must update your certification body accordingly. - 2.
-You must include a full description of your premises, units and activities including: - a) fields and their status (organic, non-organic in conversion) - b) the date of the last input of any agrochemicals, artificial fertilisers and other materials we do not allow for each field or area - c) facilities used for receipt of goods, storage and where applicable facilities for processing, packaging and labelling, and - d) procedures used for transporting products. - 3.
-For livestock production you must also include: - a) livestock buildings - b) grazing areas and open-air runs - c) facilities for storing manure - d) premises for storage, packaging and processing of livestock, livestock products, raw materials and inputs - e) a plan of your livestock management - f) a plan for spreading manure agreed with your certification body together with a full description of the areas given over to crop production, and
+Standards Guidance 1.4.1 Description of your activities Some of this information will be collected as part of the application process.
+1. Before starting your organic enterprise, you must You must let us know if and when you plan to expand into new areas.
+For describe how you will comply with these organic example, if you wish to add land, keep new livestock species or enterprises, or standards.
+If you make any changes to your activity you start a box scheme or start to pack or process food or feed.
+Depending on what must update your certification body accordingly. changes are made, we might need to update your certificates and you may need 2.
+You must include a full description of your premises, an additional inspection or licence. units and activities including: a) fields and their status (organic, non-organic in conversion) Livestock management plan templates can be found on our website. b) the date of the last input of any agrochemicals, artificial fertilisers and other materials we do not allow for each field or area c) facilities used for receipt of goods, storage and where applicable facilities for processing, packaging and labelling, and d) procedures used for transporting products.
+3. For livestock production you must also include: a) livestock buildings b) grazing areas and open-air runs c) facilities for storing manure d) premises for storage, packaging and processing of livestock, livestock products, raw materials and inputs e) a plan of your livestock management f) a plan for spreading manure agreed with your certification body together with a full description of the areas given over to crop production, and where appropriate, as regards the spreading of a) manure, any written arrangements with other holdings.
+(EC) 889/2008 Art.
+63(1); Art.
+64; Art.
+70; Art.
+74